-To what extent does Minimum Distance matter for understanding differences in growth and incomes across India?
-The coefficient α_2 gives the impact on the transitional growth rate and ranges from approximately -0.003 to -0.005.
-This value is the partial effect of a one-percentage point change in the minimum distance to one of the seven UAs, on the growth rate, $\alpha_2 \equiv \partial \ln(y(t)/y(0))/\partial \ln D$.
-The estimate of α_2 implies that a district that is twice as remote will have a transitional growth rate that is 0.20 to 0.35 percentage points lower than the closer district.24
+Specifically the coefficient represents the partial effect of a one-percentage point change in the minimum distance to one of the seven UAs, on the growth rate.
+That is, $\alpha_2 \equiv \partial \ln(y(t)/y(0))/\partial \ln D$.
+The estimate of α_2 implies that a district that is twice as remote will have a transitional growth rate that is 0.20-0.35 percentage points lower than the closer district.24

-The most remote district in our data is Tamenglong, in Manipur, which is a mountainous district near the Burmese border and is 2531 kilometers from Kolkata, the nearest UA.
-At the other end of the spectrum the district South 24 Parganas is only 7.9 kilometers from Kolkata.
-For this maximum distance the more remote district would have a transitional growth rate that is 1.7 to 2.9 percentage points lower.
+The most remote district in our data is Tamenglong, in Manipur, which is near the Burmese border and 2531 km from Kolkata.
+At the other end of the spectrum the district South 24 Parganas is only 7.9 km from Kolkata.
+For this maximum distance the more remote district would have a transitional growth rate that is 1.7-2.9 percentage points lower.
 Thus Minimum Distance variable has an economically important effect on observed transitional growth rates for the very remote regions.

 It is also useful to think of the impact of Minimum Distance in terms of income levels.
 That is, given these differences in transitional growth rates, what would be the implication in the long term for inequality across regions?
-As discussed in Appendix 2, the empirical model (2) has the form of a standard partial adjustment model.
-This allows us to interpret the ratio of coefficients as the elasticity of Minimum Distance with respect to long run equilibrium differences in per capita incomes, $\gamma = -\alpha_2/\alpha_1$.
+As discussed in Appendix B, the empirical model (2) has the form of a standard partial adjustment model.
+This allows us to interpret the ratio of coefficients as the elasticity of Minimum Distance with respect to long-run equilibrium differences in per-capita incomes, $\gamma = -\alpha_2/\alpha_1$.